kubernetes-sigs/kueue/keps/3122-expose-flavors-in-localqueue-status/README.md

 ## Summary

-This KEP introduces a new status field in LocalQueue, allowing users to see all currently available ResourceFlavors in the LocalQueue.
+This KEP introduces a new status field in LocalQueue, allowing users to see all currently available ResourceFlavors for the LocalQueue.

 ## Motivation